nkoub/multinetx/README.md

 Create a directory for your python libraries (if you do not have already)

-	mkdir my_python_libs
+	mkdir your_python_libs

 Enter this directory

-	cd my_python_libs
+	cd your_python_libs

 Clone the multinetx

 	git clone https://github.com/nkoub/multinetx.git

-Add multinetx to your PYTHONPATH by adding to your .bashrc the following line
+Add multinetx to your PYTHONPATH by adding to your .bashrc the two following lines:

+	export PYTHONPATH=/home/your_username/your_python_libs:$PYTHONPATH
-	export PYTHONPATH=/home/your_username/python_libs/multinetx:$PYTHONPATH
+	export PYTHONPATH=/home/your_username/your_python_libs/multinetx:$PYTHONPATH